IBM-ICP4D/clamav-monitoring/README.md

 oc create serviceaccount clamav-sa -n clamav-scanner
 ```

-7. If you need to run the scanner in a privileged mode , you need to add privileged scc to the service account
+7. If you need to run the scanner in a privileged mode as it needs access to the host filesystem.
+So you need to add privileged scc to the service account
 ```
 oc adm policy add-scc-to-user privileged system:serviceaccount:clamav-scanner:clamav-sa
 ```